Skip to main content

 I am running /triage-nda on a mutual NDA from a potential

-technology partner based in Riyadh, Saudi Arabia.
-My company
+technology partner based in Singapore.
+My company is

 The NDA has these provisions:

-- Governing law: Laws of the Kingdom of Saudi Arabia
+- Governing law: Laws of the Republic of Singapore

 - No residuals clause